David Maslanka

 Biography

-David Maslanka (born 1943, in New Bedford, Massachusetts) is an American composer.
-He attended the Oberlin College Conservatory where he studied composition with Joseph Wood, and spent a year at the Mozarteum in Salzburg, Austria He also did graduate work in composition at Michigan State University with H. Owen Reed.
+Dr. Maslanka attended the Oberlin College Conservatory where he studied composition with Joseph Wood, and spent a year at the Mozarteum in Salzburg, Austria.
+He also did graduate work in composition at Michigan State University with H. Owen Reed.

 Works for Winds